XimTheCookie/WhaproBot/README.md

 # WhaproBot
 My small attempt at making a Discord Music Bot in Node.
 Will get occasionally updated for new features and/or bugfixes, expecially since i use this myself.
+Unfortunately it looks like it is not possible to make a Discord.JS bot to work with multi threading, planning this for a possible bot rewrite in another language in future.

 # How to run
 1. Install Node.JS (Bot was made using version 16.), you are free to us NVM.